Fast Distributed Gradient Methods: Introduction

-In addition to distributed gradient methods, different types of distributed methods have also been proposed, namely distributed augmented Lagrangian dual or ordinary dual methods~\cite{bazerque_lasso,cooperative-convex,Joao-Mota,Joao-Mota-2,Uday,Terelius,johansson-accelerated-grad-conf,johansson-accelerated-grad-journ}.
+In addition to distributed gradient methods, literature also proposes distributed augmented Lagrangian dual or ordinary dual methods~\cite{bazerque_lasso,cooperative-convex,Joao-Mota,Joao-Mota-2,Uday,Terelius,johansson-accelerated-grad-conf,johansson-accelerated-grad-journ}.
 These are based on the augmented Lagrangian (or ordinary) dual of the original problem.
-These methods in general have significantly more complex iterations than the gradient type methods that we consider in this paper, due to solving local optimization problems at each node, at each iteration, but may have a lower total communication cost.
+They in general have significantly more complex iterations than the gradient type methods that we consider in this paper, due to solving local optimization problems at each node, at each iteration, but may have a lower total communication cost.
 Reference~\cite{Joao-Mota} uses the Nesterov gradient method to propose an \emph{augmented Lagrangian dual} algorithm but does not analyze its convergence rate.
 In contrast, ours are \emph{primal gradient algorithms}, with no notion of Lagrangian dual variables, and we establish the convergence rates of our algorithms.
 References~\cite{johansson-accelerated-grad-conf,johansson-accelerated-grad-journ} study both the resource allocation and the problems that we consider (see~\eqref{eqn-opt-prob-original}).
-For our type of problems~\eqref{eqn-opt-prob-original},~\cite{johansson-accelerated-grad-conf,johansson-accelerated-grad-journ} apply certain accelerated gradient methods on the~\emph{dual~problem}, in contrast with our primal gradient methods.
+For~\eqref{eqn-opt-prob-original},~\cite{johansson-accelerated-grad-conf,johansson-accelerated-grad-journ} apply certain accelerated gradient methods on the~\emph{dual~problem}, in contrast with our primal gradient methods.
 Finally,~\cite{NecoaraMPC} uses the Nesterov gradient algorithm to propose a decomposition method based on a smoothing technique, for a problem formulation different than ours and on the~\emph{Lagrangian dual problem}.

 \textbf{Paper organization}.
 The next paragraph introduces notation.
 Section~\ref{section-problem-model} describes the network and optimization models that we assume.
 Section~\ref{section-algorithms} presents our algorithms, the distributed Nesterov gradient and the distributed Nesterov gradient with consensus iterations, D--NG and D--NC for short.
 Section~\ref{section-inexact-oracle} explains the framework of the (centralized) inexact Nesterov gradient method; we use this framework to establish the convergence rate results for D--NG and D--NC.
 Sections~\ref{section-converg-rate-D-NG} and~\ref{section-converg-rate-D-NC} prove convergence rate results for the algorithms D--NG and D--NC, respectively.
 Section~\ref{section-comparisons} compares our algorithms D--NG and D--NC with existing distributed gradient type methods, discusses the algorithms' implementation, and discusses the need for our Assumptions.
 Section~\ref{section-simulations} provides simulation examples.
 Finally, we conclude in~Section~\ref{section-conclusion}.
 Proofs of certain lengthy arguments are relegated to Appendix.